Feeding Your Coffee Addiction!

 Coffee Needs to Brew!

 It takes a little bit of time, yes, but the results are worth it.
 You get stronger coffee from less product and the taste is more flavorful and aromatic.
-We like to brew Bulletproof coffee using a Turkish coffee pot and, of course, coconut oil and butter.
+We like to brew our keto-friendly coffee, also known as Butter coffee using a Turkish coffee pot and, of course, coconut oil and butter, as we’re not sure there’s any better keto coffee recipe.
 We let the coffee brew in the pot until boiling and then about 2 minutes longer on low heat.
 This lets the coffee grinds steep with the boiling water to develop flavor and strength.
 The unique shape of the pot, by the way, lets the coffee grounds remain in the pot while the liquid pours out over them.
 Pretty nifty.

+The answer is yes, keto coffee is often brewed and served cold.
 Brewing coffee in boiling water in a short burst degenerates a lot of the protective oils surrounding the coffee beans and grinds.
-This degeneration attributes to the bitterness of some coffees as it releases more ketons, esters and amids- giving us the same bitterness that drives a lot of people to pile on mounds of added sugar.
+This degeneration attributes to the bitterness of some coffees as it releases more ketones, esters and amids- giving us the same bitterness that drives a lot of people to pile on mounds of added sugar.
 During cold brewing, you are applying time instead of heat, a much gentler brew.
 Many more interesting flavors are able to be tasted when the bitterness is taken away!
 Some beans taste fruiter, nuttier and milder.
 What have we been missing out on??

 We decided to try this method for ourselves.
-We’ve stuck to our favorite Bulletproof coffee method for quite some time but recently began intermittent fasting, meaning our first meal starts around 2pm (and last meal ends at 10pm).
-Sadly our morning cup of coffee full of coconut oil, butter, cinnamon and cream couldn’t be had until much later in the day.
+We’ve stuck to our favorite keto-friendly Butter coffee method for quite some time but recently began intermittent fasting, meaning our first meal starts around 2 pm (and last meal ends at 10 pm).
+Sadly our morning cup of coffee full of coconut oil, butter, cinnamon, and cream couldn’t be had until much later in the day.
 Our next option to keep hunger at bay was black coffee (no calories, no carbs).
-We tolerated it for 2 days until we started looking for solutions.
+We tolerated it for 2 days until we started looking for keto-friendly solutions.

 Enter, Cold Brew Coffee!

-Using the same beans as we used for traditional brewing, our results were very different!
-The coffee we began enjoying every morning was mild, fruity and (obviously) cold.
+Using the same beans as we used for traditional, keto-friendly, brewing, our results were very different!
+The coffee we began enjoying every morning was mild, fruity, and (obviously) cold.
 The change was very welcome.
-One thing we did notice: we needed a lot less coffee to feel the same alertness as before.
-Cold brew coffee is more concentrated than regular brew- as it should be, we steep it in cold water in the fridge over night!
+One thing we did notice: we needed a lot less coffee to feel the same alertness as before, much like with keto coffee in general, where we need much less to feel full and satisfied.
+Cold brew coffee is more concentrated than regular brew- as it should be, we steep it in cold water in the fridge overnight!
 The ice we pour the coffee over helps dilute the drink perfectly and allows us to sip it for much longer than a hot brew.